mechatroner/vscode_rainbow_csv/README.md

 * consistency of number of fields per CSV row

 To disable automatic CSV Linting set `"rainbow_csv.enable_auto_csv_lint": false` in "Rainbow CSV" section of VS Code settings.
-To recheck a csv file click on "CSVLint" button or run `CSV Lint` command.
+To recheck a csv file click on "CSVLint" button.

 ### Commands: